johannschopplich/hashup/README.md

 # hashup

-> ℹ️ Mainly to use in conjunciton with [kirby-hashed-assets](https://github.com/johannschopplich/kirby-hashed-assets).
+> ℹ️ Mainly to use in conjunction with [kirby-hashed-assets](https://github.com/johannschopplich/kirby-hashed-assets).

 `hashup` is a tiny CLI tool with two objectives in mind for your freshly built frontend assets: